How to Quit Smoking

-Helping a loved one to quit smoking
+Helping a loved one to stop smoking

-It’s important to remember that you cannot make a friend or loved one quit smoking; the decision has to be theirs.
+It’s important to remember that you cannot make a friend or loved one give up cigarettes; the decision has to be theirs.
 But if they do make the decision to stop smoking, you can offer support and encouragement and try to ease the stress of quitting.
 Investigate the different treatment options available and talk them through with the smoker; just be careful never to preach or judge.
 You can also help a smoker overcome cravings by pursuing other activities with them, and by keeping smoking substitutes, such as gum, on hand.

-Helping a teen to quit smoking
+Helping a teen to quit

 Most smokers try their first cigarette around the age of 11, and many are addicted by the time they turn 14.
 This can be worrying for parents, but it’s important to appreciate the unique challenges and peer pressure teens face when it comes to quitting smoking.
-While the decision to quit has to come from the teen smoker him- or herself, there are still plenty of ways for you to help.
+While the decision to give up has to come from the teen smoker him- or herself, there are still plenty of ways for you to help.